untjala/make-me-a-read-me/output/README.md

 - [Contact](#contact)

 ## Usage
-djjd
+This project runs through the terminal/gitbash.

 ## Installation
-djdj
+Install inquirer.

 ## Contributing
-djdj
+None

 ## Tests
-djdj
+No

 ## License
-The licesne used for this project was Common Development and Distribution.
+The licesne used for this project was Mozilla Public License.

 ## Contact
-Contact me at https://github.com/dksl; or dks.
+Contact me at https://github.com/untjala or jala.binbek@outlook.com.